s19342/TinProject/ReadMe.md

 13. The forms for inserting and updating are client side validated with JS and server side validated with express-validator package.

-14. Registration and logging in functions have been implemented as well as different functionalities based on user status (not logged in/logged in as customer/logged in as guest).
+14. Registration and logging in functions have been implemented as well as different functionalities based on user status (not logged in/logged in as customer/logged in as admin).

 15. Pagination of displayed lists has also been implemented.